7 Best Running Shoes For Hiking in 2024

 Endorphin Edge is a lightweight marvel that is super fast, super grippy, and super comfy.
 It delivers all the support needed to take on the mountains with confidence.
 This pair feels like a breath of fresh air, making it our top lightweight hiking-running shoe.

 It boasts a 9.5 oz (269g) build, 9.1% lighter than the average trail shoe.
 It’s as light as a road-running shoe but holds the traction of a trail shoe.
 With lugs 3.4 mm deep and a rubber outsole that our durometer measured to be 13.0% softer than average, it clings to almost any type of terrain.
-We can easily maneuver the shoe on loose dirt, muddy puddles, and rocky paths.
+We can easily manoeuvre the shoe on loose dirt, muddy puddles, and rocky paths.

 Endorphin Edge surprisingly has generous cushioning for its airy weight.
 Its stack rises above the average, measuring 27.7% softer than the average trail shoe, as per our durometer.
 This mutes the landing impact on our legs.